panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 When fetching the URL `'/oops'` the server responds with status `404` and text `'Page not found'`.
 Surprisingly, `fetch()` doesn't throw an error for a missing URL, but considers this as a *completed* HTTP request.

 `fetch()` rejects only if a request cannot be made or a response cannot be retrieved.
-It might happen because of network problems: no internet connection, host not found, the server is not responding.
+This can happen during network problems: no internet connection, host not found, the server is not responding.

 Fortunately, `response.ok` property lets you separate good from bad HTTP response statuses.
 The property is set to `true` only if the response has status `200-299`.